 Babette Babich, Ph.D., Boston College

 After studying biology, Babich turned to philosophy, writing her dissertation in Germany and Belgium.
-A professor of philosophy at Fordham, she has also taught in Milwaukee, San Diego, Tübingen, Germany and Washington, D.C.
-Babich the is the author of The Hallelujah Effect; Philosophical Reflections on Music, Performance Practice, and Technology; Words in Blood, Like Flowers; and Nietzsche’s Philosophy of Science.
-She is a contributing editor of several book collections on continental philosophy of science, aesthetics and critical theory, and serves as executive editor of the journal, New Nietzsche Studies.
+A professor of philosophy at Fordham, she has also taught in Milwaukee, San Diego, the German city of Tübingen, and Washington, D.C.
+Babich is the author of The Hallelujah Effect: Philosophical Reflections on Music, Performance Practice, and Technology; Words in Blood, Like Flowers; and Nietzsche’s Philosophy of Science.
+She is a contributing editor of several book collections on continental philosophy of science, aesthetics, and critical theory, and serves as executive editor of the journal New Nietzsche Studies.